Going After Cacciato: Style

 The Famous Authors website writes, "His incorporation of metaphysical approach attributed a rich quality to his writing style. ...
 According to him, sometimes the fictional truth is more realistic than [the] factual one.
-It is because of the fact that fictional truth appeals to the emotion and feelings which makes the literature more meaningful."
+It is because fictional truth appeals to the emotion and feelings which makes the literature more meaningful."

 As a Study Guide notes, the story is told in the third person from Paul Berlin's point of view.
 Paul Berlin's narrative jumps from his current situation to a (possibly) imaginary observation post where he is on guard duty, to another imaginary trip from Vietnam to Paris, chasing a deserter named Cacciato.
 Berlin's last name suggests the divisions in his thinking, moods, and desires; Berlin, Germany was divided by the victorious powers following World War II, and remained so at the time of the novel's writing.

 Readers have found many passages puzzling; the LitCharts editors explain, "There are scenes in the novel that seem extremely realistic, scenes that require the suspension of disbelief, and some scenes that are nothing short of impossible — indeed, the plot of the book itself (a group of US soldiers travels all the way from Vietnam to Paris in search of a soldier from their platoon who has wandered off) sounds like a fairy tale. ...
 The issue, then, is understanding O'Brien's blend of the believable and the unbelievable, and incorporating it into our comprehension of the book...
 One of the most common phrases critics used to describe Going After Cacciato, at least at the time, was 'magical realism.'"